A novel characterization of structures in smooth regression curves: from a viewpoint of persistent homology

 Therefore, we modify the earlier characterization and propose the following two-step procedure to characterize the convexity (equivalently, concavity) of a function $f$ on [-1, 1] using its first derivative $f^{'}$:

-\begin{enumerate}[(i)] \item First, compare the barcode of $f^{'}$ and -$f^{'}$, qualitatively.
+\begin{enumerate} [label=(\roman*)] \item First, compare the barcode of $f^{'}$ and -$f^{'}$, qualitatively.
 In particular, compare the number of 0-dimensional features in the barcode of $f^{'}$ and -$f^{'}$.
-If there are more than one 0-dimensional features in the barcode of $f^{'}$ or -$f^{'}$, conclude that $f$ is not convex (or concave).
+If there is more than one 0-dimensional feature in the barcode of $f^{'}$ or -$f^{'}$, conclude that $f$ is not convex (or concave).
 Otherwise, proceed with the following step.

-\item Characterize the convexity (concavity) of a function $f$ on [-1, 1] by the fact that there exists a critical point of $f$, say, c $\in$ [-1, 1] such that $f$ is non-decreasing (non-increasing) on [c, 1] and non-increasing (non-decreasing) on [-1, c]. \end{enumerate}
+\item Characterize the convexity (concavity) of a function $f$ on [-1, 1] by the fact that there exists a critical point of $f$, say, $c\in$ [-1, 1] such that $f$ is non-decreasing (non-increasing) on $[c, 1]$ and non-increasing (non-decreasing) on $[-1, c]$. \end{enumerate}

 In the above characterization, step (i) ensures that $f^{'}$ is monotone on [-1, 1] or not.
-Since any structure impeding the monotone structure of the derivative would result in the birth of new connected components in the barcodes of either $f^{'}$ or -$f^{'}$ making a qualitative difference in the barcodes of $f^{'}$ and -$f^{'}$.
-This fact is evident from Figure \ref{convexity_m.pdf} where the true barcode of $m_{1}$ and -$m_{1}$ are qualitatively different.
+Since any structure impeding the monotone structure of the derivative would result in the birth of new connected components in the barcodes of either $f^{'}$ or -$f^{'}$, making a qualitative difference in the barcodes of $f^{'}$ and -$f^{'}$.
+This fact is evident from Figure \ref{convexity_m} where the true barcode of $m_{1}$ and -$m_{1}$ are qualitatively different.
 On the other hand, step (ii) is required to characterize the convexity (concavity) without using the second derivative of the function.
-We use the characterization of monotonicity proposed in Section \ref{ Monotonicity} to investigate the monotonicity of $f$ on [-1, c] and [c, 1] in step (ii).
+We use the characterization of monotonicity proposed in Section \ref{ Monotonicity} to investigate the monotonicity of $f$ on $[-1, c]$ and $[c, 1]$ in step (ii).